Winning Pokemon Showdown

 The Battling Phase (Finding Optimal Move Strategies)

-First, we needed to understand how each Pokémon matchup plays out when both players use optimal strategies.
-We built turn-based payoff matrices for each possible matchup, calculating expected damage and effects for every move combination using Showdown’s Pokémon Damage Calculator.
+First, we analyzed how each matchup plays out when both players play optimally.
+We built turn-based payoff matrices for each matchup, calculating expected damage for every move combination with Showdown’s Damage Calculator.

 Pokémon Move Damage Matrix